codewithkyle/javascript-iterator-experiment/readme.md

 My findings:

 - For loops are 1 to 2 ms faster on average
-- For loops are 2x faster when comparing max timings compared to filter
+- For loops are 2x faster when comparing max timings (to filter)
 - Preallocated for loops provide the fastest average and min timings
 - For loops are faster (avg & max) on cold starts
 - Map has roughly the same timing as the average for loop when iterating through an array of objects
 - Map consistently has the fastest max timings
+- Map consistently has (one of) the slowest min timings
 - For each loops are consistently slow

 ## Cold Starts